presbrey/go-multiproxy/README.md

 - `RetryAttempts`: Number of times to retry a failed request
 - `RetryDelay`: Delay between retry attempts
 - `UserAgents`: List of User-Agent strings to rotate through
+- `ProxyRotateCount`: Number of requests after which to rotate to the next proxy

 ## Testing